Alphaopen/alphalogic_api/docs/index.rst

 | Corresponds to a state that indicates what has happened with the object.
 Each event has a severity level associated with it.
 Some types of events may have arguments.

 | :ref:`command_link`
 | A simple operation an object can perform.
+Some types of commands may have arguments.
 The command execution may trigger some event or affects the change of some parameter value.

 Usage
 -------------

-Navigate to the ``\bin`` folder of the installed composite Alphalogic adapter and open ``stub.py`` file to edit that contains the following code:
+Navigate to the ``\bin`` folder of the installed composite Alphalogic adapter and open ``stub.py`` file to edit.
+It contains the following code:
 ::

    # -*- coding: utf-8 -*-